Earth’s landmasses are drying.

 As the climate warms, new data show huge swaths of land across the globe are quickly drying, threatening humanity’s supply of fresh water.
 3/4 of humanity lives in nations where net groundwater is declining.

-In most places, there is less precipitation, even as moisture evaporates from the soil faster.
+In many places, there is less precipitation, even as moisture evaporates from the soil faster everywhere.
 Earth is being slowly dehydrated by the unmitigated mining of groundwater, which underlies vast proportions of every continent.

 In the far north, the detected loss is due largely to glaciers melting and sub-Arctic lakes drying.
 But farther south — where most people live — it is largely the race to suck groundwater from aquifers that is removing the water from the continents.